 Teracy’s

-is a little virtual machine (VM) box that any Teraciers must use it to setup working environment.
-All the required runtime environment will be automatically setup there.octopress
+devis a little virtual machine (VM) box that any Teraciers must use it to setup working environment.
+All the required runtime environment will be automatically setup there.octopressis “A blogging framework for hackers.”
+I don’t think it’s for hackers anymore when you’re using Teracy’sdevfor blogging, it should be for everyone who knows how to type and a little bit ofGitlearning.
+Do you? :–)

 So let’s begin now, this could take you a little long time for setting up, but it’s worth it, believe me!